Fire and rescue services

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Croatia for details about visas, currency, customs and quarantine rules.

 Temporary border checks have been introduced at Croatia's borders with Slovenia.
-You should allow extra time for crossing the land border between Croatia and Slovenia and be ready to show your passport or residency card if asked by the border police.
+You should allow extra time to cross the border between Croatia and Slovenia and be ready to show your passport or residency card if asked by the border police.
 Checks may also involve vehicle inspections.
 Border checks between Croatia and Bosnia and Herzegovina, Montenegro and Serbia remain in place.

 You can enter Croatia without a visa in some cases.
 In other situations, you'll need to get a visa.